-Teens: Pretty Sober, Except For The Marijuana And Vaping
+Teens: Pretty Sober, Except For Marijuana And Vaping

 "In particular, we see a tremendous decline in the portion of young people using cigarettes," Dr. Lloyd Johnson, a study researcher at the University of Michigan, said at a press conference on Thursday.
 "The changes we're seeing are very large and very important."

 But there are a couple of key exceptions. "[One] is marijuana.
-It hasn't gone up, like in older populations, but it hasn't gone down, and it remains worrisome," Volkow says.
+It hasn't gone up, like in older populations, but it hasn't gone down, and it remains worrisome," Dr. Nora Volkow, director of the National Institute on Drug Abuse, which funds the survey.
 "Another concern is we see very high and very fast uptake of electronic vaping devices."

 The survey, called Monitoring the Future, and conducted by the University of Michigan, has asked roughly 50,000 8th-, 10th- and 12th-grade students every year since 1991 about drugs and sex and attitudes on subjects ranging from race and ethnicity to career plans.